timyourivh/laravel-customid/README.md

     // Determines if the generated id should be unique protected $uniqueCustomId = true;

-    // Defines the maximum amount of attemts for validating uniqueness. protected $customIdAttempts = 10;
+    // Defines the maximum amount of attemts for validating uniqueness before inserting.
+    // If exceeded, it will throw an exception. protected $customIdAttempts = 10;

     // Determines if you are allowed to change the id.